rasel-btcl/rasel-btcl/README.md

 # 👨‍💻 Rasel Rana – Portfolio

 Hi, I'm **Rasel Rana**, an **Engineer at BTCL**.
-I work on telecom, networking, and IT projects, and I enjoy exploring modern technologies such as Docker, Apache NiFi, Kafka, and cloud solutions.
+I work on telecom, networking, and IT projects, and I enjoy exploring modern technologies.

-This portfolio gives a short overview of my background, skills, and work areas.
+This portfolio provides a short overview of my background, skills, and work areas.

 ---